 \subsection{Spectral Method}

 Now we describe a spectral method for estimating the appearance models.
-As in the previous section we assume $w_0$, $w_1$ and $\epsilon_r$ are known.
+As in the previous section we assume the values of $w_0$, $w_1$ and $\epsilon$ are known.
 The following proposition provides the basis for the approach.

 \begin{proposition} \end{proposition} \begin{proof} First note that $w_0 + w_1 = 1$ implies $w_0 w_1 = w_0 - w_0^2$ and $w_0 w_1 = w_1 - w_1^2$.

 \end{proof}